 As the injection volume may be very small, use a syringe with graduations to 0.01 mL.
 Verify that the syringe contains the correct dosage.

 Discard any unused portion.
 Do not pool unused portions from the vials.
 Do not administer more than one dose from a vial.

 Use Of Nplate With Concomitant Medical ITP Therapies

 Nplate may be used with other medical ITP therapies, such as corticosteroids, danazol, azathioprine, intravenous immunoglobulin (IVIG), and anti-D immunoglobulin.
 If the patient's platelet count is ≥ 50 x 109/L, medical ITP therapies may be reduced or discontinued [see Clinical Studies].

 Dosage Forms And Strengths

-Single-use vials contain 250 or 500 mcg of deliverable romiplostim as a sterile, lyophilized, solid white powder.
+For injection: 250 mcg or 500 mcg of deliverable romiplostim as a sterile, lyophilized, solid white powder in single-dose vials.